wendlerc/llm_labels/README.md

 ## Better performance using GPT3 embeddings as targets?

 In my experiments using the GPT3 embeddings as targets did not improve the classification accuracy on CIFAR10 and CIFAR100.
-The modified model achieves about the same accuracy as the baseline from which I started.
+The modified model achieves about the same accuracy as the baseline from which we started.
 Here are some results for CIFAR100:

 ![cifar100 result](./results/cifar100.png)